Using the 12-Factor Approach for Microservices

 Treat logs as event streams

 Stream logs to a chosen location rather than dumping them into a log file.
-Logs can be directed anywhere.
-For example, they could be directed to a database in NoSQL, to another service, to a file in a repository, to a log-indexing-and-analysis system, or to a data-warehousing system.
+You can direct the logs anywhere.
+For example, to a database in NoSQL, to another service, to a file in a repository, to a log-indexing-and-analysis system, or to a data-warehousing system.

 12. Admin processes